jacobocasado/blog/content/posts/pe_parsing.md

 If we navigate to the Section headers, we will see that the .rdata section will start before 2DC0C8:
 ![](content/images/post_images/pe_parsing_5.png)

-But we can see that the import directory is not **at the start of the section, but somewhere in the middle, as the .rdata section starts a bit before (0x26000) whereas the import directory starts at 0x2D0C8.**
+But we can see that the import directory is not **at the start of the section, but somewhere in the middle, as the .rdata section starts a bit before (0x26000) whereas the import directory starts at 0x2D0C8.** The tool just says that the Import Directory is inside .rdata, but not at the start of it.

 We need to translate the `Import Directory RVA` to the file offset - a place in the binary file where the DLL import information is stored.
 The way this can be achieved is by using the following formula: